Introducing WELLNESS RHYTHM CIRCLES

-Seeing Deeper Drum Circle at the Washington National Cathedral, January 2015
+February 15 – Seeing Deeper Community Drum Circle at the Washington National Cathedral, “Drumming the Heartbeat of God.”

 Music is a gift.
 As a drummer, I feel the healing power of music through vibration, rhythm, drumming and community music making.
 Drumming connects us to our inner rhythms, to each other, and to the wider circle of community.
 It transforms us through its expression … and celebrates our joy.
 That, to me, is a healing experience.